HIP FLEXOR

 Boost Balance and Core Stability

-The Bird Dog exercise is a low-impact, high-reward movement that targets your core, back, and glutes while dramatically improving balance, posture, and spinal stability.
-Picture this: it’s like your body’s built-in anti-wobble training just as a tightrope walker uses precise counterbalancing to stay upright, this exercise teaches your muscles to work in perfect harmony.
+The Bird Dog stretch is a low-impact, high-reward movement that targets your core, back, and glutes while dramatically improving balance, posture, and spinal stability.
+In simple terms, it’s like your body’s built-in anti-wobble training just as a tightrope walker uses precise counterbalancing to stay upright, this exercise teaches your muscles to work in perfect harmony.
 Whether you’re an athlete looking to enhance performance, an office worker combating back stiffness, or someone seeking better functional flexibility, this move delivers serious benefits without straining your joints.
 It’s the ultimate “do-anywhere” exercise that builds strength where you need it most!

 ✅ Builds Rock-Solid Core Strength – Engages deep abdominal muscles for better stability.